GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 ## Audience and purpose

-The report is designed to be used by both external and internal stakeholders.
-External auditors may use it to check that our product data is being published on time.
+The [Timeliness and Currency Report][TimelinessReport] is designed to be used by both external and internal stakeholders.
+External auditors can use it to check that our product data is being published on time.
 Internally, we may use it to define targets that we aim to achieve each financial year.
-We also use it to gain valuable insights, such as to assess which products are being published reliably versus which products have had difficulties.
+We can also use it to gain insight on which products are being published reliably versus which products have encountered difficulties.

 ## Key terms

 The key terms used in this report are defined as follows.

-* **Timeliness** &mdash; This measures how often a product's data is published on time (where 100% means 'always on time').
+* **Timeliness** &mdash; A measure of how often a product's data is published on time.
+It is a value that ranges from 0% (meaning 'never on time') to 100% (meaning 'always on time').
-* **Currency** &mdash; indicates whether the product currently has the expected data.
+* **Currency** &mdash; A measure of whether the product currently has the expected data.
+This is indicated by the 'Is current' metric which can be either 'Yes' or 'No'.

 ## Financial year

-This report is based on the Financial Year rather than the Calendar Year.
-The Financial Year ('fin. year') is from 1 July to 30 June.
-The report also uses Financial Quarters.
-These are Q1 (1 Jul &ndash; 30 Sep), Q2 (1 Oct &ndash; 31 Dec), Q3 (1 Jan &ndash; 31 Mar), and Q4 (1 Apr &ndash; 30 Jun).
+This report is based on the Financial Year ('fin. year') which starts in 1 July and ends in 30 June.
+(It doesn't use the Calendar Year which is from 1 Jan to 31 Dec.)
+Furthermore, the report uses Financial Quarters &mdash; these are Q1 (1 Jul &ndash; 30 Sep), Q2 (1 Oct &ndash; 31 Dec), Q3 (1 Jan &ndash; 31 Mar), and Q4 (1 Apr &ndash; 30 Jun).

 ## Fields of the report